 Step two:

-Next, cover and refrigerate overnight, or for at least 4 hours.
+Next, cover the oats and refrigerate them for at least 4 hours, or overnight.

 Step three:

-- The longer you leave these overnight oats in the fridge, the more liquid they will absorb.
+- The longer you let these oats set in the fridge, the more liquid they will absorb.
 Depending on how long you refrigerate them you may need to add a bit more milk before serving to give them the consistency you like.

 - You can eat these overnight oats cold or heat them before serving.